Skip to content

 Amaze SENDIASS

-Amaze SENDIASS (Special Educational Needs and Disabilities Information Advice and Support Service) are a local charity who offer free, independent, and impartial advice for all matters relating to SEND, including preparing for adulthood.
-Contact Amaze SENDIASS:
+Amaze SENDIASS (Special Educational Needs and Disabilities Information Advice and Support Service) are a local charity.
+They offer free, independent, and impartial advice for all matters relating to SEND.
+This includes preparing for adulthood.
+Contact Amaze SENDIASS by:

 Steps to Work

-Steps to Work is a supported employment service within Adult Social Care and Health which forms part of East Sussex County Council’s Learning Disability, directly provided services.
+Steps to Work is a supported employment service within Adult Social Care and Health.
+It forms part of East Sussex County Council’s Learning Disability, directly provided services.

 Youth Employability Service (YES)

 YES is a free service which offers support and guidance to young people in the East Sussex area.
-Commissioned by East Sussex County Council, they work specifically with young people aged 16-18 who are not in education, employment or training (NEET), or are at risk of being NEET.
+They work specifically with young people aged 16-18 who are not in education, employment or training (NEET), or are at risk of being NEET.
+East Sussex County Council commission YES.

 If you haven't already, we recommend you visit this sites web pages on: